prwani/voicelive-samples/csharp/ModelQuickstart/README.md

 dotnet run --use-token-credential

 # Run with custom model and instructions
-dotnet run --model "gpt-4o-realtime-preview" --instructions "You are a helpful assistant"
+dotnet run --model "gpt-realtime" --instructions "You are a helpful assistant"

 # Run with custom voice and verbose logging
 dotnet run --voice "en-US-JennyNeural" --verbose